The Five Stages of Culture – Stage 2

 Examples of it in modern fiction and current events:

 Disney’s It’s A Small World – This song/ride, represents a global community where all cultures are represented.

 Star Trek – Taking it a step further, this show portrays races and cultures from “strange new worlds” boldly going where no man has gone before… together.

 Modern Family – This popular series features many individuals with varied backgrounds coexisting as a single family while maintaining what makes them each unique.

 These images include a variety of people, cultures, and ethnicities working together.

 This article is the second in a five-part series on closing the generational cultural gap between the workplace and the marketplace.
-Originally published in the State of the Total Market Industry Report, today’s workplace is two generations culturally removed from the marketplace.
+Originally published in Reframe The Marketplace: The Total Market Approach to Reaching the New Majority, today’s workplace is two generations culturally removed from the marketplace.
 This article series provides a contextual lens on workplace and marketplace cultural definitions – understanding these nuanced differences can help identify and #closethegap between the workplace and marketplace.

 Interested in learning more about how to capture your total addressable market?
 Please be sure to check out these posts:

 The Age of Accelerations: Why The Workplace Must Change To Meet The Demands of The New Marketplace